Dilydigre/ai-face-generator/readme.md

 # Description
-This is the main repository of the project.
+Dev version of docker compose to develop the website in local.
 # Installation
 - Clone the repository
 - Go inside
-- Make sure you have already generate Let's Encrypt certificates and store them in ../certbot-certs/conf/
+- Install and start using docker compose : `sudo docker compose up --build -d`
-- Install and start using docker compose : `sudo docker compose up`
+- Website is available at [http://10.10.0.4:5000/](http://10.10.0.4:5000/)
-- Website is available at [http://localhost](http://localhost)
+- To restart server after build : `sudo docker compose down && sudo docker compose up --build`